aws/jsii/CONTRIBUTING.md

 $ docker run --rm --net=host -it -v $PWD:$PWD -w $PWD ${IMAGE}
 ```

-You can then run `./build.sh` as described below.
+You can then run `npm run build` as described below.

 ## Getting Started
 ### Bootstrapping